-The Prince Albert Parkland Health Region provides services to children with autism and their families.
+The Saskatchewan Health Authority provides services to children with autism and their families.
 This includes home visits, recreational groups, therapeutic social groups, workshops, and support for children with a suspected Autism Spectrum Disorder (ASD) as well as those already diagnosed, and their families.

 Victoria Square, 2345 – 10th Avenue West, Prince Albert